100 years of the Williams Treaties in Ontario: Anishinaabeg perspectives

 The government disagrees.
 “Ontario is a leader in clean, green growth in Canada and around the world, and our government takes environmental protection very seriously,” Andrew Kennedy, a spokesperson for the ministry of environment, said in an emailed statement to The Narwhal.
 “We are proud to lead Ontario at the front line of Canada’s climate change response.”

 The Narwhal is tracking how Premier Ford and the Progressive Conservatives have shaped Ontario’s environmental policy landscape.
+This is our list from the government’s first term: for new updates since its June 2022 election victory, go here.

 For three years in a row, the Ford government has come under fire from Ontario’s Auditor General for not following the province’s Environmental Bill of Rights, a law that requires the government to be transparent about environmental changes and gives citizens the right to weigh in.